 Programs like these certainly play pivotal roles in your retention strategy, but you also need access to granular member data to extract valuable insights that enable you to build effective renewal strategies for different member segments across channels.

 Understanding these intricate and unique behavioral attributes in real time can give you the edge you need to act when it matters most.

-But distinct member behaviors sourced from your CDP can also inform how to promote renewal messaging to current members, including the ideal channels, mediums, and timing for said messaging.
+But member behaviors sourced from your CDP can also inform how to promote renewal messaging to current members (e.g., channels to use, messaging to send).

 You can also create richer segments (e.g., highest-value members in terms of customer lifetime value) to focus your membership retention efforts for maximum impact.

-In addition to detecting which high-value members should be targeted with renewal messaging, a CDP can also help you recognize when members — particularly unengaged ones — seem unlikely to renew.
+In addition to detecting which high-value members should be targeted with renewal messaging, a CDP can also help you recognize when members seem unlikely to renew.

-By applying predictive models directly within your CDP, you can leverage machine learning to immediately recognize which members have a high propensity to churn so you can deliver messaging that encourages membership renewal.
+Deploying out-of-the-box predictive models in your CDP, you can recognize which members are likely to churn and deliver messaging that encourages membership renewal.